 Discounts and Concessions: Companion Card

-Many presenters at Adelaide Festival Centre are Companion Card Afffiliates.
-Please check when making your booking.
+Many presenters at Adelaide Festival Centre are Companion Card Affiliates.
+Please check with the BASS operator when making your booking.
 Concession cards must be produced on request.

 Further information about Access facilities and to book Access services, please email or write in your booking request to BASS, GPO Box 1269, Adelaide 5001 or firstname.lastname@example.org